 Advantages Of Single-family Homes:

-- Higher appreciation: Single-family homes generally experience higher price appreciation because the homeowner owns the land.
-Since land is a resource with a fixed supply, its value will always increase at a faster rate in response to population growth and GDP.
+- Higher appreciation: The fact that the homeowner of a single-family home also owns the land typically results in the home's price appreciating at a faster rate.
+Because land is a resource with a fixed supply, the value of land will always increase faster in response to the expansion of the GDP and the population.

 Structural Features Differ

 The primary distinction between a single-family house and a townhouse lies in the homes' distinct architectural characteristics.

 A townhouse is a type of dwelling that is joined to another house of a comparable design and shares at least one wall in common with it.